roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 * **Relationship hierarchies**: Insidious coupling can occur if you allow observers to interact with each other.
 Strive to design observers to be completely unaware of each other.

-* **Wasteful updates**: If an observer only has a particular _interest_, recieving all updates is wasteful.
+* **Wasteful updates**: If an observer only has a particular _interest_, receiving all updates is wasteful.
 This can be remedied by adding an _interest_ input to the _register_ signature and checking on a per observer basis before broadcasting to that observer.

 * **Spurious updates**: In a high throughput system with many observers, there are potential temporal issues.
-For example, a call to <code>setState()</code> before a previous state has been fully pushed out could result in notifications being sent to observers that have yet to receieve the previous state.
+For example, a call to <code>setState()</code> before a previous state has been fully pushed out could result in notifications being sent to observers that have yet to receive the previous state.
 The obvious workaround is to queue these states and only start notifications for the "newest state" once "previous state" notification are complete.
 This of course adds additional complexity.

 * **Unpredictable ordering**: This pattern does not provide predictable ordering of observer updates and doing so increases coupling.

 * **Inconsistent state**: If setting state is more than a simple assignment, you must ensure _consistent state_ before broadcasting updates.

-* **Duplicate observers**: It's easy to inadvertandly create a system where an observer is recieving "double updates" as a result of duplicates observers having been registered.
+* **Duplicate observers**: It's easy to inadvertently create a system where an observer is receiving "double updates" as a result of duplicates observers having been registered.

 _We have other decisions to make when we design our implementation (who should call notify? what happens when a subject is deleted? will there be orphaned observers?).
 These require further research and are beyond the scope of this chapter._